-It is up to an organisation to prove that it complies with the regulation, and if it can do so the FDA will accept the use of electronic records instead of paper records.
-This can be done via validation of the system, either by the organisation itself or with the help of an electronic system provider.
+It is up to an organization to prove that it complies with the regulation, and if it can do so the FDA will accept the use of electronic records instead of paper records.
+This can be done via validation of the system, either by the organization itself or with the help of an electronic system provider.

 There are some few exceptions, such as email attached scanned paper records, and if some other requirements specifically require the use of paper records, they will supersede the 21 CFR Part 11.

 This section will give a brief overview of the different sections in the 21 CFR Part 11, and the subsequent requirements in broad terms.
-The 21 CFR Part 11 is divided into different sections which concerns different requirements.
-The specific requirements and Eupry’s compliance to these requirements is listed in the 21 CFR Part 11 compliance report by Eupry ApS, and the specific requirements can be found on FDA’s homepage.
+The 21 CFR Part 11 is divided into different sections which concern different requirements.
+The specific requirements and Eupry’s compliance with these requirements are listed in the 21 CFR Part 11 compliance report by Eupry ApS, and the specific requirements can be found on FDA’s homepage.

-This sections concerns how electronic records can be implemented and accepted by the FDA.
-In broad terms the FDA must be able to accept the digital format, and an organisation must be able to prove that the electronic records comply with 21 CFR Part 11.
+The concerns of This section how electronic records can be implemented and accepted by the FDA.
+In broad terms, the FDA must be able to accept the digital format, and an organization must be able to prove that the electronic records comply with 21 CFR Part 11.